 - Guide the call to keep it “on the topic”.

 - Don’t assume that you know what the consumer needs – it’s easy to rush through if the consumer is slow or not able to explain what they need.

 The Mental Capacity Act 2005 sets out the legal framework concerning mental capacity.
 The Ministry of Justice has issued the Mental Capacity Act Code of Practice.

 Mental capacity is a person’s ability to make a decision.
-It is reasonable to assume a customer has mental capacity at the time the decision is made unless the firm knows or should reasonably expect that the customer lacks capacity.
-Having limited mental capacity does not necessarily mean that the customer lacks capacity to make a decision.
+It is reasonable to assume a customer has the mental capacity at the time the decision is made unless the firm knows or should reasonably expect that the customer lacks capacity.
+Having limited mental capacity does not necessarily mean that the customer lacks the capacity to make a decision.
 The most common cause of mental capacity limitations are: a mental health condition; dementia; a learning difficulty or development disorder; a neurological disability; a brain injury; alcohol or drug abuse.

 It is estimated that one in six British adults has a mental health problem.
-Some customers who fall into financial difficulties may have mental health issues either as a result of being in financial hardship or it may cause their financial hardship as their ability to function may be disrupted for either a short period or permanently.
+Some customers who fall into financial difficulties may have mental health issues either as a result of being in financial hardship or it may cause them financial hardship as their ability to function may be disrupted for either a short period or permanently.

 Possible Indicators of Mental Capacity Limitations

 - We have an existing relationship with the customer and the customer’s decision appears to be out of character

 - A relative, close friend, career, or similar brings it to our attention